The Roman fort and the walls surrounding the City of London

 The Roman fort

 When the fort was built circa 120 AD as a garrison, the Roman forces had become a large part of Londinium's population.
 It is estimated that it housed around 1,000 men.
 It was situated at the North West of the settlement where the present Wood Street, on the North side of Gresham Street, runs roughly through the centre of the site.
 The fort walls were about four feet thick and fifteen feet tall with rounded bastions on the corners.
 The Northern entrance to the fort was later to become Cripplegate and the Western gate would eventually be bricked up and replaced by Aldersgate.
 You can still see the remains of medieval bastions that were built on top of the Roman ones which were gradually covered during the centuries the city was deserted when the Romans left in 410 AD.
 These are known as the Dark Ages.

 City Walls photo gallery

 The Roman Amphitheatre

-The Roman Amphitheatre was known to exist, but nobody knew where it was.
-Then, in 1988 during excavation work for the building of the new Guildhall Art Gallery it was discovered under Guildhall Yard!
-Work was halted for a few years, delaying the opening of the gallery.
-Most remains buried, but the part under the gallery was made into an exhibition.
+The Roman Amphitheatre was known to exist but nobody knew where it was!
+In 1988 during excavation work for the building of the new Guildhall Art Gallery it was discovered under Guildhall Yard.
+Work was halted for a few years delaying the opening of the gallery.
+Most remains buried but a section under the gallery was made into an exhibition.
 A slate circle laid into the tiles of Guildhall yard shows the circumference of the amphitheatre.